wballard/starphleet/index.md

 Once you are up and running, look in your `<headquarters_git_url>` repository at `echo/orders`.
 The contents of the orders directory are all that is required to get a web service automatically deploying on a ship (virtualized machine instance).

 * `export PORT=3000` to know on what port your service runs.
 This port is mapped, by Starphleet, back to `http://<ship_ip>/echo` (on port 80).
 * `autodeploy https://github.com/wballard/echo.git` to know what to deploy.
-Starphleet will automatically deploy your Ruby, Python, Node, and static NGNIX projects (see [buildpacks](#buildbpacks)).
+Starphleet will automatically deploy your Ruby, Python, NodeJS, and static NGNIX projects (see [buildpacks](#buildbpacks)).

 Order-ing up your own service is just as easy as adding a new directory and creating the `orders` file.
 Add.
 Commit.
 Push.
 Magic, your service will be available.
 Any time that a Git repository referenced in an orders file is updated, for example `github.com/wballard/echo.git`, it will be autodeployed to every ship watching your headquarters.